AT-MFCGA: An Adaptive Transfer-guided Multifactorial Cellular Genetic Algorithm for Evolutionary Multitasking: Proposed Adaptive Transfer-guided Multifactorial Cellular Genetic Algorithm

-After stating the above two objectives, we now explain in detail the two novel mechanisms: \textit{grids rebuilding} and \textit{multi-mutation}.
-We note that these two mechanisms that embody the main proposal of this work add a small computational overhead to the original MFCGA.
-These two features are introduced as part of a process called \texttt{dynamicAdaptation()}, which is executed between steps 13 and 14 of Algorithm \ref{alg:MFCGA} at each $adaptiveFrequency$ generations.
-The pseudocode of this complete procedure is shown in Algorithm \ref{alg:dynamic}.
-In this pseudocode, $\texttt{isEmpty}$($\tau_{i}$) denotes a boolean function returning a \texttt{True} value if all elements with skill factor $\tau_{i}$ have been already introduced in the new grid:
+After stating the two objectives above, we will now explain the two novel mechanisms: \textit{grids rebuilding} and \textit{multi-mutation} in detail.
+We note that these two mechanisms that embody the main proposal of this study add a small computational overhead to the original MFCGA.
+These two features are introduced as part of a process called \texttt{dynamicAdaptation()}, which is executed between steps 13 and 14 of Algorithm \ref{alg:MFCGA} at each $adaptiveFrequency$ generation.
+The pseudocode of the whole procedure is shown in Algorithm \ref{alg:dynamic}.
+In this pseudocode, $\texttt{isEmpty}$($\tau_{i}$) denotes a Boolean function returning a \texttt{True} value if all elements with skill factor $\tau_{i}$ have been already introduced in the new grid:

 \begin{itemize}[leftmargin=*]